 In cooking class with Lha you will expand your cooking repertoire whilst helping to preserve the art of traditional Tibetan cuisine.
 Each class has a maximum of 5 students in our small kitchen ensuring you are given careful instruction by our skilled Tibetan cook whilst cooking a Tibetan delicacy.
 You are given the choice of three vegetarian options: Momo, noodle soup or steam bread.
 Once your delicious dish is prepared you will be able to test and enjoy it, and if you choose, to share it amongst the friendly staff and volunteers at Lha.
 No cooking experience is required.
 To register, please contact the Lha reception office or register online at least 2-3 hours beforehand.

-Lha has two community libraries, located in McLeod Ganj and the Tibetan colony of Tso Pema.
-Lha's libraries are the only collections of books available to the community in these locations.
+Lha has a community library, located in McLeod Ganj and.
+Lha's library are the only collections of books available to the community in these locations.

-Our McLeod Ganj library is well stocked with teaching aids for volunteer teachers and also houses a good collection of novels and non-fiction literature.
+Our library is well stocked with teaching aids for volunteer teachers.
 In addition, the library contains a section dedicated to books about the fundamentals of Buddhism, meditation and happiness.
 Borrowing is free for all.

 Contact Magazine is a free monthly publication of Lha Charitable Trust, a Tibetan grassroots nonprofit based in Dharamsala, India.
 Recognized by Lonely Planet and other international travel resources, Contact has been a popular source for Tibetan issues and community information in Dharamsala for over 14 years.
 It is one of the longest running Tibetan publications in the area and provides local residents and international visitors with news and resources relevant to the Dharamsala community.